beagleboard/beaglebone-ai-64/QSG.md

 # Standalone with Keyboard and Mouse

-1. Connect a combo keyboard and mouse to BeagleBone® AI's USB host port.
+1. Connect a keyboard and mouse to BeagleBone® AI-64's USB type-A host ports.

-2. Connect a microHDMI-to-HDMI cable to BeagleBone® AI's microHDMI port.
+2. Connect a mini-DisplayPort to DisplayPort (or *active* mini-DP to HDMI) cable to BeagleBone® AI's mini-DP port.

-3. Connect the microHDMI-to-HDMI cable to an HDMI monitor.
+3. Connect the DisplayPort or HDMI cable to a DisplayPort or HDMI monitor, respecively.

-4. Plug a 5V 3A USB type-C power supply into BeagleBone® AI's USB type-C port.
+4. Plug a 5V 3A USB type-C power supply into BeagleBone® AI-64's USB type-C port or 5V 3A power supply to the center-positive barrel jack.

-5. BeagleBone® AI will boot.
-No need to enter any passwords.
+5. BeagleBone® AI-64 will boot.
+Any necessary username/password will be provided on-screen.

-6. Desktop will appear on the monitor.
-Click the "Getting Started" icon.

-7. Follow the instructions in the browser window.
+6. Follow the instructions on the screen.

 # Wireless Connection

-1. Plug a 5V 3A USB type-C power supply into BeagleBone® AI's USB type-C port.
+1. Plug a 5V 3A USB type-C power supply into BeagleBone® AI-64's USB type-C port or 5V 3A power supply to the center-positive barrel jack.

-2. BeagleBone® AI will boot.
+2. BeagleBone® AI-64 will boot.

-3. Connect your PC's WiFi to SSID "BeagleBone-_XXXX_" where _XXXX_ varies for your BeagleBone® AI.
+3. Connect your PC's WiFi to SSID "BeagleBone-_XXXX_" where _XXXX_ varies for your BeagleBone® AI-64.

 4. Use password "BeagleBone" to complete the WiFi connection.